weld/core/examples/webstart/README.md

   in `examples/se/numberguess` is built.
 If not, run `mvn clean install` in `examples/se/numberguess`

-- Build and run the launcher applicationby running `mvn clean jetty:run-war` in this directory.
+- Build and run the launcher application by running `mvn clean jetty:run-war` in this directory.
 This will build the application and start a Jetty server hosting the application.
   Alternatively, you can deploy the `weld-se-numberguess-webstart.war` to any other Servlet container.